 FDP_ACF.1 Security attribute based access control The attributes are all the operations related to the data stored in memories, which are the read , write and execute operations.
 Hierarchical to: No other components.
 FDP_ACF.1.1 The TSF shall enforce the Memory Access Control Policy to objects based on the memory area where the software is executed from and/or the memory area where the access is performed to and/or the operation to be performed.
 FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: evaluate the corresponding permission control information before the access so that accesses to be denied cannot be utilised by the subject attempting to perform the operation.
 FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none .
 FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none .
-Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation The TOE shall meet the req uirement "Static attribute initialisation (FMT_MSA.3)" as specified below.
-FMT_MSA.3 Static attribute initialisation Hierarchical to: No other components.
+Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation

+The TOE shall meet the requirement "Static attribute initialisation (FMT\MSA.3)" as specified below.

 FMT_MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined default values for security attributes that are used to enforce the SFP.
 FMT_MSA.3.2 The TSF shall allow any subject (provided that the Memory Access Control Policy is enforced and the necessary access is therefore allowed) to specify alternative initial values to override the default values when an object or information is created.
-Dependencies: FMT_MSA.1 Management of security attributes FMT_SMR.1 Security roles The TOE shall meet the r equirement "Management of security attributes (FMT_MSA.1)" as specified below: FMT_MSA.1 Management of security attributes

-Hierarchical to: No other components.
-FMT_MSA.1.1 The TSF shall enforce the Memory Access Control Policy to restrict the ability to change default, modify or delete the security attributes permission control information to running at privilege mode.
+Dependencies: FMT_MSA.1 Management of security attributes FMT_SMR.1 Security roles The TOE shall meet the requirement "Management of security attributes (FMT_MSA.1)" as specified below: FMT_MSA.1 Management of security attributes Hierarchical to: No other components.
+FMT_MSA.1.1 The TSF shall enforce the Memory Access Control Policy to restrict the ability to

 Dependencies: [FDP_ACC.1 Subset access control or FDP_IFC.1 Subset information flow control] FMT_SMF.1 Specification of management functions FMT_SMR.1 Security roles

-207 The TOE shall meet the requirement "Specification of management functions (FMT\SMF.1)" as specified below:
+201 The TOE shall meet the requirement "Specification of management functions (FMT\SMF.1)" as specified below: